SwampThingTom/Pokebase/README.md

 # Pokebase
 A tool for organizing and tracking Pokémon Go.

 This is based on the awesome [IV Calculator Spreadsheet](https://docs.google.com/spreadsheets/d/1wbtIc33K45iU1ScUnkB0PlslJ-eLaJlSZY47sPME2Uk/edit#gid=1812532592) created by [/u/aggixx](https://www.reddit.com/r/TheSilphRoad/comments/4tkk75/updated_iv_calculator_automatically_calculate_ivs/).
 I found the spreadsheet became unwieldy for me with more than 100 Pokémon and I wanted something that was easier to extend.
 Specifically, I wanted to be able to easily sort by Max CP in order to help prioritize which Pokémon to power up.
-And I wanted to add the assessment fields to make it easier to determine a Pokémon's exact IVs.
+And I wanted to add the appraisal fields to make it easier to determine a Pokémon's exact IVs.

 ## Features

 * Save and remove Pokémon
-* Calculates IVs
+* Calculates IVs based on CP, HP, and appraisal
 * Calculates Perfect, Powered-Up, and Max CP for Pokémon based on IVs and current trainer level
 * Sort by any field
 * Shows total number of saved Pokémon and number of unique species

 ## To Do

-* Add assessment when calculating IVs
 * Edit a saved Pokémon
 * Filter and find
 * Store movesets